 Bake casserole in hot oven, 15 minutes.

-Carefully remove foil and place ciabatta on empty half of baking sheet, cut side up.
+Carefully remove foil from casserole.
+Place ciabatta on empty half of baking sheet, cut side up.

 Bake until cheese is bubbly and ciabatta is toasted, 5-7 minutes.